-If you're thinking of using Shopify for your business, you're probably wondering, "Which Shopify pricing plan is best for me?"
-You're also probably thinking, "Which Shopify plan is the most cost-effective for me?"
+If you’re thinking of using Shopify as your ecommerce platform, you’re probably wondering, “Which Shopify pricing plan is best for me?”
+You’re also probably thinking, “Which Shopify plan is the most cost-effective for me?”

 Each plan provides different features, and it can be challenging to work out what you need and what you don’t.
 Plus, if you want to choose the cheapest plan, you need to look beyond the price tag and calculate how the different transaction rates will affect your bottom line.